- Background Investigation Questions

 The expiration dates will be posted chronologically and will be added to the list based on a rolling two-year time frame (one year for contractors).

 To view the Smart Card subscriber spreadsheet, click on: http://smartcard.nih.gov/PKI_subscribers.htm.
 From there, click on the link found under the first bullet: "NIH Smart Card (PIV) badge holders as of xx/xx/20xx (spreadsheet)."

 Note: Do not bookmark this latter link ("NIH Smart Card (PIV) Badge holders...") as it is subject to change due to periodic updates.

-- I was issued an NIH ID badge (non-PIV badge) as a Special Volunteer because I will only be with NIH for 5 months.
+- I was issued an NIH Restricted Local Access (RLA) badge as a Special Volunteer because I will only be with NIH for less than 6 months.
 Will I be able to access computer systems?

 - Key Recovery: Can the holder of a PIV Card recover active certificates?

 Yes.
 Active certificates can be recovered for situations such as transferring certificates to a PDA device (e.g., BlackBerry).

 - Key Recovery: Are there special criteria for the required 'passphrase,' such as length and character type?